At some point or another, your small business likely will need financing to reach its goals.

 You’ll also want to consider how to cover the minimum 10% down payment required to secure the loan.
-You could use personal savings, your 401(k), or even a private loan, barring your personal finances are separated and you use a source of income outside of the business to pay it.
+You could use personal savings, your 401(k), or even a private loan, barring your personal finances are separate and you use a source of income outside of the business to pay it.

-If you’re approved, you’ll then negotiate any terms and come to an agreement on both parts of the loan.
+If you’re approved, you’ll then negotiate the terms and come to an agreement on both parts of the loan.
 If you happen not to get approved, don’t worry.
 There are alternative business loans available.
 Be sure to explore all of the options available to get your business what it needs to expand and grow.